AsanulSohan/AsanulSohan/README.md

-## Hi there 👋
+## Hi there, This is Sohan.

 <!--
 **AsanulSohan/AsanulSohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studing on CSE in PSTU.
 - 🌱 I’m currently learning Git and Github..
 - 👯 I’m looking to collaborate on to anyone...
 - 🤔 I’m looking for help with ...